scientists-working-at-the-laboratory-picture-id484444598 (2) (1)

 Forensic Biology Degree & Certificate Programs

-Here are three FEPAC-accredited forensic biology or forensic science programs with forensic biology offered as a degree specialty.
+In addition to the forensic science bachelor’s degree at Saint Louis University (which has biology-focused training and coursework), here are three FEPAC-accredited forensic biology or forensic science programs with forensic biology offered as a degree specialty.

 For students who want to focus on forensic biology, a specialty area of theoretical and practical aspects of advanced methods in forensic molecular biology is available.
+Graduate tuition for an academic year in this program is $32,846.

-The first year of this two-year program can be completed online or on campus, while the second-year laboratory and research courses must be completed on campus.
+The first year of this two-year program can be completed online or on-campus, while the University of North Texas in Denton, Texas offers a certificate of forensic science, which can be earned in conjunction with a bachelor of science degree in biology, biochemistry, or chemistry.
+The second year laboratory and research courses must be completed on-campus.

-University of North Texas in Denton, Texas, offers a certificate of forensic science which can be earned in conjunction with a bachelor of science degree in biology, biochemistry, or chemistry.
 In addition to courses in biological sciences, chemistry, and criminal justice, students in this FEPAC-accredited program are also required to partake in a forensic science internship and take the Forensic Science Assessment Test (FSAT)—a general forensics knowledge exam offered through the American Board of Criminalistics (ABC).

 Required courses in this 24- to 26-credit-hour certificate program include forensic science analysis, biomedical criminalistics, principles of forensic chemistry, forensic microscopy, forensic molecular biology, instrumental analysis with laboratory, and forensic chemistry.